DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Jobs/index.rst

 Jobs which return no heartbeat have a status of *Stalled* and jobs where any workflow modules return an error status are classed as *Failed*.

-The basic flowchart describing the evolution of a job's status can be found in the following flowchart.
+The basic flowchart describing the evolution of a job's status follows

 .. image:: jobsStateMachine.png
    :alt: Jobs state machine